Muiryfold: Discovery and excavation

 The site was discovered by aerial photography in 1959, and two small trenches were excavated across the north west and south east sides by Kenneth St Joseph the same year.

 The camp was almost rectangular, measuring 784 m from north west to south east, and 522 m from north east to south west, covering an area of just over 41 ha.

 History

 In 210 AD, the Emperor Septimius Severus made an attempt to conquer all Caledonia reaching the Moray Firth.
-He created a huge marching camp at Muiryfold, near the one created in 84 AD by Agricola at Auchinhove.
+He created a marching camp at Muiryfold, near the one created in 84 AD by Agricola at Auchinhove.

-The possibility that Agricola and Septimius Severus reached the northernmost area of Scotland can be confirmed by discoveries north of Inverness, specifically at Portmahomack on the Dornoch Firth, and Tarradale on the north shore of the Beauly Firth.
+Speculation that Agricola and Septimius Severus reached further north in Scotland has been stimulated by discoveries at Portmahomack on the Dornoch Firth, and Tarradale on the north shore of the Beauly Firth.
+Neither have been confirmed as Roman sites.

-The Roman legions in the first and second century established a chain of very large forts at Ardoch, Strageath, Inchtuthil, Battledykes, Stracathro and Raedykes, taking the Elsick Mounth on the way to Normandykes before going north to Glenmailen, Bellie, Balnageith and Cawdor.
+The Roman legions in the first and second century established a chain of very large forts at Ardoch, Strageath, Inchtuthil, Battledykes, Stracathro and Raedykes, taking the Elsick Mounth on the way to Normandykes before going north to Glenmailen and possibly Bellie.